|

 recorded as Henry William Coombs either as a clerical error or as a deliberate

-Without further proof this soldier will remain a mystery.
-Many WW1 records did not survive the bombing of
+Many WW1 records did not survive the bombing of WW2.

 So if there is anyone out there who knows more